WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 validity = {
   ? signatures: [ + bytes ]
   ? update: {
-    url: text,
     ? size: uint,
   }
 ]
 ~~~

-The elements of the `signatures` array are header field values meant to replace
+The elements of the `signatures` array are parameterised labels (Section 4.4 of
-the signatures within the `Signature` header field pointing to this validity
+{{!I-D.ietf-httpbis-header-structure}}) meant to replace the signatures within
+the `Signature` header field pointing to this validity data.
+If the signed
-data.
-If the signed exchange contains a bug severe enough that clients need to
+exchange contains a bug severe enough that clients need to stop using the
-stop using the content, the `signatures` array MUST NOT be present.
+content, the `signatures` array MUST NOT be present.

-The `update` map gives a location to update the entire signed exchange and an
+If the the `update` map is present, that indicates that a new version of the
+signed exchange is available at its effective request URI (Section 5.5 of
-estimate of the size of the resource at that URL.
-If the signed exchange is
+{{!RFC7230}}) and can give an estimate of the size of the updated exchange
-currently the most recent version, the `update` SHOULD NOT be present.
+(`update.size`).
+If the signed exchange is currently the most recent version,
+the `update` SHOULD NOT be present.

 If both the `signatures` and `update` fields are present, clients can use the
 estimated size to decide whether to update the whole resource or just its